Sustainable Living Actions

 Resilient communities are more sustainable too

 How well would you manage if the heating was off and the supermarket closed.
 Would you be able to boil water, make leaf tea (pehaps even from your own dried herbs) and keep a teapot warm in a cold room?
+Simple when you know how and have the basic equipment -learning helps you 'get ready and get thru'.

 Sharon would - she survived Christchurch earthquakes and had also learned skills from the Sustainable Living course, which has a 'community resilience' topic alongside the more obviously environment-themed ones.
 In 2011, Cantabrians found there is much common ground between the skills of self-reliance after emergency and sustainability.